salimjj03/alx-system_engineering-devops/0x01-shell_permissions/README.md

 5-execute file create an execute permission.
 6-muliple_permission file add permissions to a file.
 7-everybody file add permission to every body.
+8-james_bond file give access to anly other users